 Report of the Board Audit Committee in terms of Regulations 27(1)(10)(b) and (c) of the Public Finance Management Act of 1999 (as amended) and requirements of King III Code of Governance

-The Committee’s roles and responsibilities include its statutory duties as per the Public Finance Management Act of 1999 (as amended), the requirements of King III Code of Governance, Companies Act, 2008 (as amended) and the responsibilities assigned to it by the Board.
+The committee’s roles and responsibilities include its statutory duties as per the Public Finance Management Act of 1999 (as amended), the requirements of King III Code of Governance, the Companies Act, No 71 of 2008 (as amended) and the responsibilities assigned to it by the Board.

 The Audit Committee meets at least four times per annum, with authority to convene additional meetings as circumstances require.

-The BAC monitored the effectiveness of the IDC’s internal controls and compliance with the Enterprise-wide Risk Management Framework (ERMF).
-The emphasis on risk governance is based on three lines of defence and the BAC uses the regular reports received from the three lines of defence (process owners/ department heads; Risk & Compliance departments, Management; and Internal Audit department) to evaluate the effectiveness of the internal controls.
-The ERMF places weight on accountability, responsibility, independence, reporting, communication and transparency, both internally and with all IDC’s key external stakeholders.
+The BAC monitored the effectiveness of the IDC’s internal controls and compliance with the Enterprise wide Risk Management Framework (ERMF).
+The emphasis on risk governance is based on three lines of defence and the BAC uses the regular reports received from the three lines of defence (process owners/department heads; Risk & Compliance departments, Management; and Internal Audit department) to evaluate the effectiveness of the internal controls.
+The ERMF places weight on accountability, responsibility, independence, reporting, communication and transparency, both internally and with all the IDC’s key external stakeholders.

-No findings have come to the attention of the Committee to indicate that any material breakdown in internal controls has occurred during the financial year under review.
-The Committee is of the opinion that the internal accounting controls are adequate to ensure that the financial records may be relied upon for preparing the consolidated annual financial statements, and accountability for assets and liabilities is maintained and that this is based on sound accounting policies, supported by reasonable and prudent judgements and estimates.
-The BAC was further of the opinion that the internal controls of the Corporation had been effective in all material aspects throughout the year under review.
+No findings have come to the attention of the committee to indicate that any material breakdown in internal controls has occurred during the financial year under review.
+The committee is of the opinion that the internal accounting controls are adequate to ensure that the financial records may be relied upon for preparing the consolidated Annual Financial Statements, and accountability for assets and liabilities is maintained and that this is based on sound accounting policies, supported by reasonable and prudent judgements and estimates.
+The BAC is further of the opinion that the internal controls of the Corporation had been effective in all material aspects throughout the year under review.

 This opinion is based on the information and explanations given by management regarding various processes and initiatives aimed at improving the internal control environment and the integrity of information, discussions with Internal Audit, as well as the independent external auditors on the results of their audits.